-The Mitzak brothers at AquaSprout Farm have started their 4-200 Clear Flow Aquaponic System® and stocked their first batch of tilapia and now are harvesting their first lettuce.
+The Mitzak brothers at AquaSprout Farm have started their Commercial 35 Clear Flow Aquaponic System®, stocked their first batch of tilapia and now are harvesting their first lettuce.

 Montana Aquaponic Farm Nears Completion

-An aquaponic Farm in Montana is nearing completion of their 30,000 sq. ft.
-NP-Greenhouse and aquaponics farm.
-They will use a 8-1200 Clear Flow Aquaponic System® to raise fish and vegetables that will be sold locally.
+An aquaponic Farm in Montana is up and running in their new 30,000 sq. ft. greenhouse.
+They are using a Commercial 300 Clear Flow Aquaponic System® to raise fish and vegetables that will be sold locally.